 - Quality USA Organic Unprocessed Dog Food (Look for a meat to be the first ingredient in the ingredients list) (Watch out for recalls)

 - Quality USA Organic Unprocessed Dog Treats (Watch out for recalls)

-Another great image of the food dogs can eat can be viewed or downloaded here: What Can I Feed My Dog.
-Your dog will still know how much you love them even if you don’t let them taste the world of human food.
+Your dog will still know you love them even if you don’t let them taste the world of human food.
 They will be thankful and just as happy being fed “safe foods”.
 Instead, buy them some dog toys or dog themed gifts to display your love for them.

-If you want to be able to feed your dog human foods, be sure to check the safe list of foods here as well: What Can I Feed My Dog – Safe Foods for your Dog.
-Mix up the safe foods into the food in your dog’s bowl.
+If you want to feed your dog human foods, be sure to check the safe list of foods here as well: What Can I Feed My Dog – Safe Foods for your Dog.
+Mix up the safe foods into your dog’s bowl.
 Find ways for them to think that those safe ingredients are part of THEIR meal, not yours.
-Don’t let it get out of hand or else you will be dealing with issue #1, and let me tell you from experience, it is not fun.
+Don’t let it get out of hand or else you’ll be dealing with issue #1, and let me tell you from experience, it is not fun.
 So next time you or a fellow dog lover asks “what can I feed my dog?” give them the list and tell them to stick to it!

 Dog Lover Store